[metaslider id=2951] … Read More

 Smart hospitals have become more prevalent as Internet of Things (IoT) components support core functions of a hospital, ENISA stated in its study.

 Information security is a key issue for these organizations, and malicious actions, human errors, system and third-party failures, and natural phenomena should all be considered as a potential threat.
+When healthcare organisations look to collaborate with third-party providers for medicare credentialing and other essential services, it is very important to keep information security and associated risks in mind.
+Both parties must keep the confidentiality of patient information at the helm of operational processes and data handling by implementing strong cybersecurity measures.

 “The risks that result from these threats and corresponding vulnerabilities are typically mitigated by a combination of organisational and technical security measures taken by smart hospitals which comprise good practices,” the report’s authors wrote.
 “With respect to organisational measures, compliance with standards, staff training and awareness raising, a sound security organisation, and the use of guidelines and good practices are particularly relevant.”